webxdc/webxdc-dev/README.md

 ## Usage

 When you start `webxdc-dev`, it opens a browser window with the webxdc-dev UI.
 Two webxdc application instances are already running.
-You can click on instances to open them in new tab.
-You can also add new instances.
+You can start the instance in the embedded UI with the start button in each instance header.
+You can reload any instance with the reload button.

+You can add new instances by pressing the "Add instance" button.
+You can reset all instance state and messages by pressing the "Reset" button.

-The "messages" tab lets you see all updates sent and received from the dev server.
+The sidebar to the right lets you see all updates sent and received from the dev server.
 Hover over the fields to see the complete text.

-You can see filtered messages by clicking in the "messages", "sent" and "received" columns.
-You can use your browser back button to go back.
+Click on a message to see full information.
+You can also filter messages.

+Each instance header also contains additional information: the port number on which the instance was opened, the amount of updates this instance sent and received since last reset.
+You can click on this information to control the filters in the messages sidebar.

 The "info" tab lets you see basic information about the webxdc application you are running.

-The "mobile" tab shows webxdc instances in iframes instead.
-On the right side you can see the messages sent.
-Click on a message to see more information.
-You can also filter messages, and see messages specific to a device by clicking on the sent & received counts as well as the port number.

-The dev tool console shows messages with the same color prefix as well.
+The dev tool console shows messages with the same color prefix as the instance UIs.

 ### Clean state